flutter-it/docs/docs/documentation/get_it/async_objects.md

 <strong>Example:</strong>

 <<< @/../code_samples/lib/get_it/async_singleton_example.dart#example

-::: warning Common Mistake: Using signalsReady with registerSingletonAsync
+::: details Common Mistake: Using signalsReady with registerSingletonAsync
 <strong>Most of the time, you DON'T need `signalsReady: true` with `registerSingletonAsync`.</strong>

 The async factory completion <strong>automatically signals ready</strong> when it returns.
 Only use `signalsReady: true` if you need multi-stage initialization where the factory completes but you have additional async work before the instance is truly ready.